Environmental, Social and

 Next Steps

-Cryoport plans to continue to calculate an annual carbon footprint.
+Cryoport plans to continue conducting an annual assessment of its carbon footprint as part of its ongoing commitment to environmental stewardship and continuous improvement.
 Conducting an annual carbon footprint allows Cryoport to track changes (i.e., increases or reductions in emissions, fuel usage, or energy usage by facility) and refine our processes and procedures used to estimate our carbon footprint.
-The Nominations and Governance Committee of the Board of Directors meets annually to review the GHG Emissions Report and will decide, along with Cryoport’s executive team, the next steps that we will take on our ESG journey.

-Supporting Our People (end of December 31, 2024)
+Supporting Our People (December 31, 2025)

 • innovative solutions

-Total Headcount: 1,186 (Full-Time 1,090, Part-Time 15, Contingent 81)
+Total Headcount: 738 (Full-Time 684, Part-Time 8, Contingent 46)

 • innovative solutions